mattskanaut/qualys_webinar/OutlinePlan.md

 *Expert nugget*: "CNAPP consolidates critical indicators from diverse sources into cohesive, actionable insights with a singular, prioritized view of cloud risk.
 The automation helps accelerate risk reduction - transforming risk mitigation from a reactive process to an efficient and proactive operation.
 Most importantly, it gives developers and security teams a common language for faster remediation."

-**BEAT 4: The Power of Context** (Expert - 1.5 minutes) *[SLIDE 8 - Build 3: Same CVE, different risk scores based on context]*
+**BEAT 4: The Power of Context** (Expert - 1.5 minutes) *[SLIDE 2D - Context Changes Everything: Same Vulnerability, Different Risk]*

 "Here's the same vulnerability in three places:"
 1. Dev environment, internal only = Low risk